Altinn/MaskinportenTokenGenerator/README.md

 Open a Visual Studio 2017 or newer commandline environment, and run `msbuild` in the `src`-directory, or open the solution file and build within Visual Studio.

 ## Usage
-1. Copy `config.cmd` to `config.local.cmd` and configure the production and/or VER2-settings
+1. Copy `config.cmd` to `config.local.cmd` and configure the production and/or TEST-settings
 2. Run either of the following utility scripts:
 	* `get_${env}_token` Gets a access_token and places it on the clipboard (for easy pasting in Postman etc)
 	* `start_${env}_token_server` Starts a simple HTTP-server listening on all interfaces on port 17823 by default.
 Any GET-request to `http://localhost:17823` will attempt to fetch a access_token from Maskinporten and proxy the response.

-You can keep multiple configuration files for various settings, and can pass those as a single parameter to the scripts, like `start_ver2_token_server config.local.my-custom-config.cmd`
+You can keep multiple configuration files for various settings, and can pass those as a single parameter to the scripts, like `start_test_token_server config.local.my-custom-config.cmd`

 This can also be done by dragging and dropping the custom config-file over the script you want to run.